 6.11.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 subclause 6.11.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.11.5.

 Do not alter the __class__ attribute for instances of a class unless there are compelling reasons to do so.
 If alterations are required, document the reasons in docstring and local comments.